Step 1: Create An Account On The Evolve Website

-What exams are required to be eligible for the ECC Nursing program?
+What Exams are required to be eligible for the ECC Practical Nursing Program?

-For generic (pre-licensure) RN applicants, the A2 Admission Exam must be completed.
+For Practical Nursing (LPN) applicants, the HESI A2-LPN Exam must be completed.

 The admission exam is only one of several steps needed for meeting the eligibility criteria.
-Please visit the ECC Nursing program page for complete information on eligibility requirements.
+Please visit the ECC Practical Nursing program page for complete information on eligibility requirements

 - Reading Comprehension: Provides reading scenarios in order to measure reading comprehension, identifying the main idea, finding meaning of words in context, passage comprehension, making logical inferences, etc.